 See the Colosseum

 Since its views are bound to entice you, the next obvious thing to do is visit the Coliseum itself.
-This massive stone amphitheater is one of Rome’s most recognizable buildings.
+This massive stone amphitheatre is one of Rome’s most recognizable buildings.
 Construction started in 72 AD, making this building over 1000 years old.

 Originally known as the Flavian Amphitheatre – derived from the family name of the three Emperors who ruled during its construction from 72 AD through to 96 AD.
 There is so much history in each brick of the 70 000-seater stadium.